 Park-and-ride lots serve as transfer points for commuters to change from one mode of travel (usually single-occupancy automobile) to another, higher capacity mode (bus, train, carpool, or vanpool).
 Providing a convenient system of park-and-ride transfer points throughout Orange County encourages ridesharing and the use of higher capacity transit systems, which improves the efficiency of the transportation system.
-Park-and-ride lots are also a natural companion to Orange County's network of HOV lanes and transitways on the freeways.
+Park-and-ride lots are also a natural companion to Orange County's network of managed lanes (carpool and Express lanes) on the freeways.